hoffoo/elasticsearch-dump/README.md

 1. ```--time``` is the [scroll time](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-scroll.html#scroll-search-context) passed to the source host, default is 1m.
 This is a string in es's format.
 1. ```--count``` is the [number of documents](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-scroll.html#scroll-scan) that will be request and bulk indexed at a time.
 Note that this depends on the number of shards (ie: size of 10 on 5 shards is 50 documents)
 1. ```--indexes``` is a comma separated list of indexes to copy
+1. ```--all``` copy all indexes, even those starting with '.'.
+The default is false, to ignore marvel and others
 1. Ports are required, otherwise 80 is the assumed port

 ## BUGS: